 We have properly completed the registration of all online games we develop or publish with the GAPP except for eight games, the applications for registration of which have been duly filed with the GAPP.
-Our PRC legal advisers, Jingtian & Gongcheng, have advised us that there is no substantial legal obstacle in completing the registration of the eight games with the GAPP.
+Our PRC legal advisers, have advised us that there is no substantial legal obstacle in completing the registration of the eight games with the GAPP.

-Other than the Wangyuan Lawsuit as disclosed below, we did not have any dispute or any other pending legal proceedings of intellectual property rights with third parties during the Track Record Period.
+Other than the Wangyuan Lawsuit as disclosed below, we did not have any dispute or any other pending legal proceedings of intellectual property rights with third parties during the three years ended December 31, 2010, 2011 and 2012 and the six months ended June 30, 2013.
 Please refer to the section headed "- Legal Proceedings and Compliance" for details of the Wangyuan Lawsuit.

-Please refer to the section headed "Appendix IV - Statutory and General Information - Further information about the business of our Company - Our material intellectual property rights" for details of our material intellectual property rights.
+Please refer to the section headed "Appendix III - Statutory and General Information - Further information about the business of our Company - Our material intellectual property rights" for details of our material intellectual property rights.